Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 First Off, What Is a Stud?

 You can do this by researching on the internet, watching videos, attending breed-specific events, reading books, or checking out dog shows.
-Dog shows and breed-specific events are especially good because they’ll give you the opportunity to network with people who may be interested in your dog’s services.
+Dog shows and breed-specific events are helpful because they’ll allow you to network with people who may be interested in your dog’s services.

 two dog meets